henry2004y/KeyNotes/contents/single.md

 ### The Third Adiabatic Invariant

 Referring again to the earth dipole case, we see that the slow drift of a guiding center around the earth constitutes a third type of periodic motion.
 The adiabatic invariant connected with this turns out to be the total magnetic flux $\Phi$ enclosed by the drift surface.

+$$
+\Phi = \int\mathbf{B}\cdot d\mathbf{S}
+$$

 It is almost obvious that, as $\mathbf{B}$ varies, the particle will stay on a surface such that the total number of magnetic field lines enclosed remains constant.
 This invariant, $\Phi$, has few applications because most fluctuations of $\mathbf{B}$ occur on a time scale short compared with the drift period.
 As an example of the violation of $\Phi$ invariance, we can cite some recent work on the excitation of hydromagnetic waves in the ionosphere.
 These waves have a long period comparable to the drift time of a particle around the earth.
 The particles can therefore encounter the wave in the same phase each time around.
 If the phase is right, the wave can be excited by the conversion of particle drift energy to wave energy.

+Here are some time scales to remember for a 1 MeV proton in the Earth's radiation belt.
+The drift period is about 10 mins, the bounce period is about 0.1 s, and the gyroperiod is about 0.1 ms (TO BE CONFIRMED FROM MILLA'S THESIS!).

 ## Test Particle Model